 Under the 30-year fixed benefit option, instead of using the officer’s final salary and total years of service, the new formula fixes both variables:

-- The benefit is calculated using the officer’s base rate of compensation at the time they reach 30 years of creditable service; and
+- The benefit is calculated using the officer’s base rate of compensation at the time they reach 30 years of service; and

 - The benefit is based on exactly 30 years of service, regardless of how many years the officer ultimately works.

 The resulting annual allowance is: 0.85% × annual equivalent of base salary at 30 years × 30.
-For example, if an officer’s annual equivalent base salary at the 30-year mark of creditable service is $60,000, the annual LESSA under the fixed option would be: 0.0085 × 60,000 × 30 = $15,300 per year (or $1,275 per month).
+For example, if an officer’s annual equivalent base salary at the 30-year mark of service is $60,000, the annual LESSA under the fixed option would be: 0.0085 × 60,000 × 30 = $15,300 per year (or $1,275 per month).

 Officers who select this option will receive this fixed monthly amount upon retirement.
 Unlike the traditional LESSA, the benefit under the fixed option does not automatically end at age 62.
 Instead, it continues until the officer has received the allowance for a period equal to the difference between age 62 and the age at which they completed 30 years of creditable service.
 For example, if an officer reached 30 years at age 52 and retired then, the allowance would be payable for 10 years, with payments ending at age 62.
 Alternatively, if the officer waited and retired at age 55, they would still receive the benefit for 10 years, with payments ending at age 65.